yadomkar/CS255/Homework1/solution.md

   simpleGraph := result simple graph

   for each vertex v in multiGraph
-    uniqueEdges := set to store unique edges of this vertex
+    uniqueEdges := unordered set to store unique edges of this vertex

     for each neighbor w of v
       if v != w